No audition is required for entrance into the undergraduate programs in the Division of Communication.

 Upon review of submitted materials, candidates will be interviewed by current faculty.
 Candidates may be asked to present a portfolio of their theatrical and performance experience and may be asked to audition.

 The faculty will make a recommendation, and candidates will be notified individually by the Office of Admission of their acceptance status and any course deficiencies, etc.

-For further information, contact Mr. David Schwingle, coordinator of graduate studies in theatre arts.
+For further information or questions, contact Mr. David Schwingle, coordinator of graduate studies in theatre arts.